 Commissioning a unique piece of craft is an exciting experience.
 Here are our six easy steps to help you make the most of the process.

 Before you start take time to think about you want from the commission, particularly any measurement specifications, materials, colours or themes.
-It can also be useful, for you and the designer-maker, to consider what you don’t want.
+It can also be useful, for you and the maker, to consider what you don’t want.
 You may want the maker to have creative freedom or you may have clear requirements, which you need to outline in a brief.
 Bear in mind that the best results are often achieved when there is enough flexibility for the maker to input creatively.
 The length of a commission can vary depending on the maker’s availability, the complexity of the design or locating of materials.

 The materials, scale, production methods and development time of your commission may influence the price.
 It is good to have a clear idea of the budget within which you want to work.

 There are many talented makers to choose from.
-Visiting Cockpit Arts’ Designer-maker Directory is a great starting place.
+Visiting Cockpit Arts’ Maker Directory is a great starting place.
 Attending Open Studios events are also a good way to meet makers in person and see their work at first hand.
 If you would like someone to manage the commissioning process on your behalf then you might want to consider approaching a specialist gallery or agent.